RedHatInsights/insights-host-inventory/docs/_index.md

 In addition to the /hosts/{host_id_list}/system_profile endpoint, this query can also be used on the upper-level /hosts endpoint to fetch partial system profile data for hosts.
 On the /hosts endpoint, if this query is not included, no system profile data will be returned.

+## Identity Requirements

+To create, update and access host data, the provided identity must comply with the following logic:
+- it must contain an account number
+- identity must be of type `System` or `User`
+- the auth type in identity must of one of:
+    - `basic_auth`, `cert-auth`, `classic-proxy`, `jwt-auth` or `uhc-auth`

+If the identity is of type `User` or auth type is `classic-proxy`, there are no additional requirements.
+However, if the identity type is `System`, the `system` object should be present in identity and the following logic will be used to validate:
+- the fields `cert-type` and `cn` must be present within the `system` object
+- the `cert-type` must be one of:
+    - `hypervisor`, `rhui`, `sam`, `satellite` or `system`
+- the value provided in `cn` must be equal to the `owner_id` of the host being added or updated

+Host update messages received over `platform.inventory.system-profile` topic do not need to provide an identity.

+The following must be true for `add_host` messages received over `platform.inventory.host-ingress` and `platform.inventory.host-ingress-p1`.
+- they must contain `platform_metadata` and the `b64_identity` field must be encoded within the `platform_metadata`, except when the reporter is `rhsm-conduit`
+- for an existing host, the `owner_id` of the host must match the value in `system.cn` of the identity

+If the reporter is `rhsm-conduit` and an identity is not provided, adding or updating hosts over `platform.inventory.host-ingress` and `platform.inventory.host-ingress-p1` will follow this logic:
+- `subscription_manager_id` must be present
+- the host's `owner_id` gets set to its `subscription_manager_id`

 ## Host Data Syndication (a.k.a.
 Project Cyndi)

 Note